What are the most spectacular roads in Spain?

 Col de la Pierre Saint-Martin (Piedra de San Martín) is a high mountain pass at an elevation of 1,760 m (5,774 ft) above sea level, located on the French-Spanish border.
 It’s one of only five roads with pigtails (nudo de corbata) in Spain.

-Haza del Lino is a mountain pass at an elevation of 1.280m (4,199ft) above the sea level, located in Granada, a province of southern Spain, in the eastern part of the autonomous community of Andalusia.
+Haza del Lino is a mountain pass at an elevation of 1.280m (4,199ft) above sea level, located in Granada, in Spain.

 The Ultimate Guide to Traveling the Collado de Orgambide

-Col d'Orgambide-Collado de Orgambide is an international high mountain pass at an elevation of 992m (3,254ft) above the sea level, located on the Spanish-French border.
+Collado de Orgambide is an international mountain pass at an elevation of 992m (3,254ft) above sea level, located on the Spanish-French border.

-Collado de Basibé is a high mountain peak at an elevation of 2.353m (7,719ft) above the sea level, located in the province of Huesca, Aragon, in northeastern Spain.
-It's one of the highest roads of the country.
+Collado de Basibé is a high mountain pass at an elevation of 2,353 m (7,719 ft) above sea level, located in the province of Huesca, in Spain.
+It's one of the highest roads in the country.

-Puerto de Pandetrave is a high mountain pass at an elevation of 1.562m (5,124ft) above the sea level, located in the province of León, Castile and León, Spain.
+Puerto de Pandetrave is a high mountain pass at an elevation of 1,562m (5,124ft) above sea level, located in the province of León, in Spain.

-Puerto de Palombera is a high mountain pass at an elevation of 1.260m (4,133ft) above the sea level, located in Cantabria, in northern Spain.
+Puerto de Palombera is a high mountain pass at an elevation of 1,260 m (4,133 ft) above sea level, located in the autonomous community of Cantabria, in Spain.

-Collado El Lobo is a high mountain peak at an elevation of 3.115m (10,219ft) above the sea level, located in the region of Andalucia, in the province of Granada, in Spain.
-It’s one of the highest roads of Europe.
+Collado El Lobo is a high mountain pass at an elevation of 3,115 m (10,219 ft) above sea level, located in the region of Andalusia, Spain.
+It’s one of the highest roads in Europe.